This award was generously supported by an Anonymous donor. _

-Walden studied Commercial Art at Ferris University in Michigan and, after college, worked for the Department of Defense and Air Force for 10 years.
-During that time, she intermittently studied fine art, sculpture, ethnobotany, and Native studies.
-Additionally, an important part of her practice is her long, independent study of ethnobotany alongside different Native peoples and guilds throughout the Northwest.
-Walden’s training in basketry and ethnobotany is not formal, instead her mastery of technical skills and breadth of knowledge were attained through workshops led by elders and other artisans of many different native cultures.
+Walden studied Commercial Art at Ferris University in Michigan, and, after college, worked for the Department of Defense and Air Force for ten years.
+During that time, she intermittently studied Fine Art, Sculpture, Ethnobotany, and Native Studies.
+An important part of her practice is her long, independent study of ethnobotany alongside different Native peoples and guilds throughout the Northwest.
+Walden’s training in basketry and ethnobotany is not formal, instead, her mastery of technical skills and breadth of knowledge were attained through workshops led by elders and other artisans of many different Native Cultures.

 Ties that Bind, basketry, cedar bark, cedar roots, 52 x 14 inches, 2013.

 Restless, basketry, cedar bark, cedar roots, 14 x 48 inches, 2014.